 Daily/nightly routine, Growing reputation

-Mickey O and I were the public faces of The Beat and our daily routine went like this: We’d hop in his car and drive all over New England – to at least two (and up to four( clubs nightly – to gather gossip for our “Insignifica” column, collect new CD releases and show our strong support for the local music scene and its members.
+Mickey O and I were the public faces of The Beat and our daily routine went like this: We’d hop in his car and drive all over New England – to at least two (and up to four) clubs nightly – to gather gossip for our “Insignifica” column, collect new CD releases and show our strong support for the local music scene and its members.
 For five-plus years, we did this every single night of the year.
 And somehow we always made it back to Bunratty’s for last call.

 Everybody involved in the local music scene knew our routine and could catch us in the afternoon or after 2am (when Bunratty’s closed) at The Beat office location on Glendale Road, across the street from the club.
 There we would hold court, type our articles and welcome visitors for most of the early hours until sunrise.
 The magazine’s reputation grew steadily, largely due to the fact that we covered shows that Boston’s more prominent publications often didn’t.
 I remember the countless times I walked up to musicians I didn’t know in clubs far outside Boston and introduced myself saying, “I’m from The Beat magazine.
-You don’t see anyone from the Globe or the Herald or The Phoenix coming out to see you, do you?”
+You don’t see anyone from the Globe or the Herald or The Boston Phoenix coming out to see you, do you?”

 O’Halloran’s departure, National focus, Closing